How to Set SMART Goals For Your Business

 SEO, content, paid search, and social efforts are all fundamental pieces to a successful marketing approach that avoids siloing.
 But they are simply tools.
 Your efforts will be much more successful—and a lot easier to get off the ground—if you start with goals and KPIs.

 Defining your revenue goals and brand marketing goals early in your process will help you establish them as important components of your marketing approach.
 Doing so will affect how your company approaches many aspects of the job, including content creation, technical SEO, and demand campaigns.
-As a result, they help you find the shortest path to success.
+As a result, they help you find the shortest path to success by tracking your marketing results.

 S.M.A.R.T marketing goal: Brand